Date: 28 November 2017. Paralyzed by

 It is always busy.

 Planning for departure has

 kept me busy.
 I have appreciated the rides to grocery stores, Big

-Lots, Walmart and more.
-There's always one more thing that I
+Walmart and more.
+There is always one more thing that I

 remember.
 That is frustrating.
-When I think I've finished at a store
+When I think I have finished at a store

 and find I want another item sold at that particular shop I become